codlark/cls-docs/docs/Quick-Ref.md

  - a hex code, either 6 digit #RRGGBB for opaque colors, or ##AARRGGBB for transparent colors
  - a named SVG color name, like `blue` or `yellow`
  - the color `transparent`

+### Lists

+Lists are used to treat multiple values as a single value, mostly by macros.
+Lists are surrounded by parentheses and the items are separated by colons.
+A single colon is used as an empty list if you need it.

+    (red: blue: yellow)
+    (single item)
+    ()
+    ([])
+    #those two are the same thing!!
+    :
+    #an empty list

 ### Strings